nguyenducanhdna911-hue/train-ctf-for.../Forensic/JerseyCTF/Recovered Signal File / README.md

 # Recovered Signal File  <br>
 ## Description   <br>

 This signal was recovered from a Cold War-era satellite.
-The encryption doesn't appear very advanced, but it was enough to avoid detection at the time.  <br>
+The encryption doesn't appear very advanced, <br>
+but it was enough to avoid detection at the time.  <br>
 With the right approach, the message should be recoverable.  <br>
 Flag format for this challenge is flag{}.  <br>